 Medical nutrition therapy provided by an RDN includes:

-- Thorough review of your nutritional health.
+- Thorough assessment of your nutritional status.

 - Personalized nutrition treatment plan.